Southern District of Texas

 Family Law cases:

 Applications for immediate or temporary relief must be filed and assigned to a court before presentation to a judge.
-Review local rules for more on emergency hearings when the clerk’s office is closed, emphasizing the need to docket and assign cases promptly.
+Review local rules for more information on emergency hearings when the clerk’s office is closed, emphasizing the need to docket and assign cases promptly.

 Ex parte orders: Present motions for orders granted without waiting for a response from the other side to the assigned court.
 Methods of service include e-filing, email, fax, hand delivery, or other immediate notification methods.